pentaho/pentaho-coding-standards/README.md

 Installation (IntelliJ):

+1. Install the CheckStyle-IDEA plugin.
+It's available in the default public repository.
+2. Configure the CheckStyle-IDEA with pentaho_checkStyle.xml.
-1. Copy the codeStyleSettings.xml into your IntelliJ project folder ( {{IdeaIntelliJProjectFolder}}/.idea/codeStyleSettings.xml).
+3. Copy the codeStyleSettings.xml into your IntelliJ project folder ( {{IdeaIntelliJProjectFolder}}/.idea/codeStyleSettings.xml).
 Overwrite if it's already there.
-2. Open IntelliJ, set the Project Settings -> Code Style -> Scheme to "Project"
+4. Open IntelliJ, set the Project Settings -> Code Style -> Scheme to "Project"